Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Call the number on the back of your card and ask if you’re eligible for a product change to a credit card you want.
 Wait for the customer service representative to review your account.
 If you’re eligible, you can complete the process over the phone.

 To change your credit card, you have to be eligible first.
-Here’s what Bank of America takes into account:
+Here’s what Bank of America considers:

 Why you might want a Bank of America product change